 Foundation Update

 The Foundation is currently engaging with 13-14 schools and looking at more.
 All their various programmes are up and running again.
-Via Sally, they have been engaging with refugee community and looking to run some taster sessions.
+Via Sally, they have been engaging with the refugee community and looking to run some taster sessions.
 “Sporting Memories”, aimed at those with dementia, had a very successful session at Bristol and it’s hoped to expand that to Bath, which will tie in with other initiatives the Club hopes to support.

 The new Operations Manager has had a flying start, connecting with various partners, reviewing existing projects, looking at infrastructure, staffing/apprenticeships and premises.
 It’s hoped we can find suitable office space for them to be based permanently at TP.